 What is Renewable Term Life Insurance?

 If a convertible policy doesn’t quite sound right for your needs, there is another option – annual renewable term life insurance policy.

-With this in place, you will have an opportunity to extend your coverage before your current policy comes to an end.
+If your policy is renewable, you will have an opportunity to renew your coverage once your current policy comes to an end.

-Once again, you won’t have to prove your insurability so any health problems you have experienced since opening the policy will not be taken into account by the insurance carrier.
+Once again, you won’t have to prove your insurability so any health problems you have experienced since the policy inception will not be taken into account by the insurance carrier.

 Types of Renewable Term Life Insurance